What is Audit Fraud?

 - Ineffective governance – for example, the Board of Directors is not committed to ethical policies and morals

-- Significant judgment/estimates are involved in accounting
+- Significant subjective judgment calls or estimates are involved in accounting

 Potential Problems arising from Attitudes/Rationalization

 - Management is very aggressive, has a risk-taking mentality, and makes highly unrealistic forecasts that need to be met

 - The ethical tone at the top is poor, which allows perpetrators to rationalize their actions